Christian Lindner: The FDP's clever tactician | DW | 26.10.2021

 The FDP is the smallest of three parties trying to form Germany's new government.
 But its chairman Christian Lindner is proving to be especially ambitious.
 Who is he?

-Christian Lindner, the head of Germany's neoliberal Free Democrats (FDP), has been described as a speed junkie.
-Certainly, he seems like a man in a hurry in his quest for power.
+Christian Lindner, the head of Germany's neoliberal Free Democrats (FDP), has been described as having a love for high speeds.
+And he seems like a man in a hurry in his quest for power.

-That much was abundantly clear when thethree parties currently aiming to form Germany's first post-Merkel government— Social Democrats (SPD), Greens, and Lindner's "liberals" — emerged from explanatory talks and Lindner showed off his talent for sound-bite hyperbole, talking of a "watershed" and a "fresh start" for Germany.
+That much was abundantly clear when the three parties currently aiming to form Germany's first post-Merkel government— Social Democrats (SPD), Greens, and Lindner's "liberals" — emerged from exploratory talks and Lindner showed off his talent for sound-bite hyperbole, talking of a "watershed" and a "fresh start" for Germany.

-Indeed, the negotiating teams have set the ambitious target of forming a new government under the leadership of Olaf Scholz (SPD) by the beginning of December.
-And the drive to get the job done, and get it done quickly, bears all the hallmarks of a politician who has often been the first and the fastest.
+The negotiating teams have indeed set the ambitious target of forming a new government under the leadership of Olaf Scholz (SPD) by the beginning of December.
+And the drive to get the job done, and get it done quickly, bears all the hallmarks of a politician who has often been first and the fastest.

-Christian Lindner was just sixteen when he joined the Free Democrats in 1985.
+Christian Lindner was just 16 when he joined the Free Democrats in 1985.
 Within a year, he was the leader of the association of FDP high-school students in his home state of North Rhine-Westphalia (NRW).
-He then became the youngest member ever of the NRW state assembly.
-He was still only twenty-one.
+At the age of 21, he became the youngest member ever of the NRW state assembly.
 It was around this time that the youthful Lindner picked up the nickname "Bambi" — a reference to the shy young deer in the classic Disney movie with the same name.

 Meanwhile, he studied politics at Bonn University and became a reserve officer in the German air force.
 He became a member of Germany's national parliament, the Bundestag, in 2009.
 In that year he also took on the key role of FDP Secretary-General: the party's enforcer.
 And, at the ripe old age of only 34, he was voted in as party leader.